Overview

 The mission of the Department of Agriculture, Landscape, and Environment (formerly Plant and Soil Science) is to expand, integrate, and extend the knowledge of agricultural systems and environmental quality in plant/soil ecosystems affecting the people of Vermont, the region, and the world.
 The department will provide excellence in education, research, and extension that will foster environmentally, economically, and socially sound practices.

-The department offers a Master of Science (M.S.) degree in all fields in plant science and soil science and a Doctor of Philosophy (Ph.D.) degree in plant science and soil science.
+The department offers a Master of Science (M.S.) and a Doctor of Philosophy (Ph.D.) degree in Plant and Soil Science.
 A thesis, based on original research, is required for the M.S. degree, and completion of the requirements normally takes 2.5 years.
-A dissertation, based on original research, is required for the Ph.D. degree, and completion of the requirements typically takes 3 to 4 years.
+A dissertation, based on original research, is required for the Ph.D. degree, and completion of the requirements typically takes 3 to 4 years for students that already have an M.S. degree.
+Students who start with a Batchelor of Science (B.S.) degree usually take 5 years to complete their Ph.D.

 The department is comprised of faculty representing the disciplines of agroecology, agronomy, entomology, horticulture, landscape design, plant pathology, and soil science.
 Research faculty are involved in studying plant, soil or insect interactions within environments managed for food, fiber, waste utilization, or for landscape purposes.
 The objectives of these studies are: (1) to develop fundamental knowledge of environmental impacts and interactions and (2) to apply knowledge to better manage systems and promote environmental health.
 Specifically, departmental projects have included: